ohdsi-studies/SmallSampleEstimationEvaluation/README.md

 Evaluation of the performance of comparative effect estimation methods when sample size (number of subjects in the target and comparator) is small.

+# How to run

+1. Clone this repo
+2. Open the Rstudio project
+3. Run `renv::restore()` (select 'Y' to activate)
+4. Install the `SmallSampleEstimationEvaluation` package (In RStudio, go to 'Build' then 'Install').
+5. Open the extras/CodeToRun.R, edit as needed, and run.

+After this, all CohortMethod analyses should have completed.
+Code for analyzing the results, generating plots, can be found in the `extras` folder